Greetings, readers. Welcome to the HubSpot Marketing Blog.

 2002: A big year for blogging

 The early 2000s saw a few significant events within the blogging realm.
-Technorati, one of the first blog search engines (but is today a company of “advertising technology specialists”), launched in February 2002.
+Technorati, one of the first blog search engines, launched in February 2002.

 That month, blogger Heather B. Armstrong was fired for writing about her colleagues on her personal blog, Dooce.com.
 While it’s not clear if she was the first blogger to be terminated because of her personal website’s content, it sparked a conversation about the privacy and freedom of expression for bloggers.